 Anne believes that everyone has a story, and that sharing this story within the context of an honest, non-judgmental therapeutic relationship is the first step to resolving whatever issues someone may be facing.
 She sees therapy as a partnership, and uses an integrated approach based on person-centered counseling as the foundation for treatment, followed by the modalities needed to address each client’s specific needs.

-Anne works with children ages 5 and up, teens, and women of all ages.
+Anne works with children preschool age and up, teens, and women of all ages.
 Her special interests include ADHD (particularly in girls and women); women’s and children’s issues; adjustment issues; anxiety/worry; depression and sadness; multi-generational cultural adjustment; life transitions; adoptees in search; and the effects of divorce.
 Since coming to Harmony, Anne has begun taking specialized training in play therapy to work even more effectively with her youngest clients.

 Anne often has evening and Saturday appointments available.
 Her professional memberships include the American Counseling Association (ACA) and Northern Virginia Licensed Professional Counselors (NVLPC).